-Eric’s time with Nora has been bittersweet; they had cried and laughed over memories of Godric.
-When those moments had passed, they did only as two vampires could: they fucked the pain away.
+Eric’s time with Nora was bittersweet; they cried and laughed over memories of Godric.
+When those moments passed, they did only as two vampires could: they fucked the pain away.
 For Eric, it was a much needed contrast after the emotional connection sex with Sookie had been.
 With Nora, it wasn’t about love or affection; it was pure fucking for the sake of fucking.
-It was about getting off in any way he could.
+It was about getting off in any way Eric could.
 The next evening had continued the same way the previous one had ended, with Eric buried deep inside Nora’s tight sheath.
 After each of them having obtained their release, Nora had to leave; she was due to return to The Authority’s headquarters in New Orleans.
 Sensing there was something troubling him, Nora invited Eric to return with her.
-He had been ready to refuse; what if Sookie needed him?
+He was ready to refuse; what if Sookie needed him?

 Fuck Sookie!
 She is no longer our concern.

 His subconscious was right; Sookie wasn’t his concern anymore.
 And he wasn’t ready to deal with Pam yet, so he left for New Orleans, trying to convince himself he didn’t give a fuck about what would happen in his absence.